 Entering this vast building alone can be a daunting task for many people.
 It is said that doors slam here when nobody is around, and a tall, dark gentleman dressed in period clothing wanders through the long and eerie corridors.
 Many people avoid standing alone near the stairway balcony, as they feel like they are being pushed over the edge.
 Lights flicker on and off, and sudden drastic temperature changes are often felt.
 Do you have the courage to hold vigil in the pitch-black cellars?

-Ghost hunts here at the towers are certainly not for the feint hearted, Spend the night inside this vast harrowing location, there is a grand reception main hall here which is certainly known for poltergeist activity.
-Dark figures are often witnessed wandering from room to room in the was once was the main house.
-The Main theatre area disembodied voices are often heard along with screams and cries.
-Can you face your fears and unlock the doors and enter the sheer darkness?
+Ghost hunts at this location are not for the faint-hearted.
+Spend a night inside this vast and harrowing building, complete with its grand reception main hall, which is known for poltergeist activity.
+Dark figures are often spotted moving from room to room in what was once the main house.
+Disembodied voices, screams, and cries can be heard in the main theatre area.
+Are you ready to face your fears, unlock the doors, and enter the darkness?

 History of Tettenhall Towers